 Individual Retirement Accounts (IRAs)

 First Bank & Trust provides many types of Individual Retirement Accounts to fulfill the different needs of our clients.
-Contact your accountant or tax-preparer to determine your eligibility and to establish which of these products would be the most appropriate for you.
+Let our experts help you decide which option best suits your financial needs.

 - Traditional IRAs offering tax-deductible contributions

-- Roth IRAs offering tax-free distributions of contributions and qualified earnings
+- Roth IRAs offering distributions of contributions and qualified earnings that are generally not taxed

-Let your IRA earnings grow tax exempt.
+Take advantage of the tax benefits possible with a Roth IRA.
 When withdrawn, you won’t be charged income tax on earnings if you meet the requirements for a qualified distribution.
-Roth IRAs are non-deductible deposits that feature tax-free withdrawals for certain distribution reasons after being on deposit for 5 years.
 Roth IRA distributions are not subject to federal taxes but state taxes may apply.
 Either the depositor or spouse must have earned income and the modified adjusted gross income may not exceed the prescribed limit.